Recommended by AAC 11/13/98

 - To increase standardization of policies, procedures, and practices among member libraries reducing the need for patrons and library staff to learn and remember variations.

-In order to provide the best service to all residents of the OWLSnet area and to share resources equitably, member libraries agree to lend all circulating materials to other OWLSnet libraries without restriction.
+In order to provide the best service to all residents of the OWLSnet area and to share resources equitably, member libraries agree to lend circulating materials to other OWLSnet with limited exceptions defined by policy.
 Freely sharing circulating materials with other OWLSnet libraries is considered standard practice for OWLSnet members.
 The standard practice for resource sharing is described in the policy below:

-- a.
-Item hold indicators on all circulating materials shall be set to accept systemwide holds.
+- Item hold indicators on all circulating materials shall be set to accept systemwide holds.

-- c.
-The online catalog shall be configured so that all patron placed holds are systemwide holds.
+- The online catalog shall be configured so that all patron placed holds are systemwide holds.

-- a.
-Short loan stickers shall be placed on items near the barcode label.
+- Short loan stickers shall be placed on items near the barcode label.

-- c.
-It is optional to code short loan materials for loan period 4 in item records.
+- It is optional to code short loan materials for loan period 4 in item records.

 Deviation from the Standard Practice